Help I’ve Been in a Pennsylvania Car Accident and Now an Insurance Company Wants Me to Give a Recorded Statement

 Questions about time, distance, and speed can be particularly difficult to answer.
 Many witnesses inaccurately use specific terms to convey general ideas.
 For example, you may be asked how long it was between the time you first saw the other driver and the moment of the collision.
 You probably weren’t measuring the time with a stopwatch.
 Likely, you have only a general notion of time.
 Still, some witnesses in that situation will answer, “A second or two.”
 There’s nothing wrong with an answer like that if it’s true and accurate.
 However, if the true and accurate answer is, “I don’t know — it wasn’t very long,” then that is the answer you should give.

 Remember: if you’re not sure about something connected to your Erie car crash, then the most accurate and complete response you can give is one that informs the investigator that you’re not certain.

 5. Consider Each Question and Answer as Standing Alone

-Make each question and answer complete by themselves so that, if read out of context, your answer accurately conveys your position.
+Make each question and answer complete by itself so that, if read out of context, your answer accurately conveys your position.
 Straighten out confusion and multiple meanings.

 6. Keep Your Demeanor Polite